-- QuickCompareTM: Make From Current Test - 20) There is a lot more we could explore in intake tuning (such as valve sizes, port flow, modifications to valve timing, and more), but for this introductory tutorial, let's have a look at the exhaust system.
-Currently, header primary plumbing is constructed from 36-inch long, 1.5-inch diameter tubing and the collectors are 18-inches long and 3-inches in diameter.
+20) There is a lot more we could explore in intake tuning, but for this introductory tutorial, let's experiment with some additional exhaust mods.

+Currently, header primary plumbing is constructed from 32-inch long, 1.5-inch diameter tubing and the collectors are 10-inches long and 3.5-inches in diameter.

-First try increasing the Primary Inlet Diameter and Exit Diameter to 2-inches.
+Let's try increasing the Primary Inlet Diameter and Exit Diameter to 2-inches.